Chris Pratt Files for Divorce From Anna Faris

-The movie star cited irreconcilable differences as the reason for their split, according to court documents obtained by TMZ.
-Faris' response, which we've confirmed was filed simultaneously, reportedly mirrors her ex-husband's filing.
+The movie star cited irreconcilable differences as the reason for their split, according to documents obtained by E!
+News.
+Faris' response, which we've confirmed was filed simultaneously, reportedly mirrors her ex-husband's filing, according to TMZ.

 A source tells E!
 News that everything between Chris and Anna is "super amicable" and that they're "trying to do what's best for Jack."